ladtopi/tiralabra-tuna/docs/specification.md

 # Tuna - A digital guitar tuner

+_NOTE: The document has been edited on 27th September with permission from the instructors, to omit some unnecessary details._

 This is a course project for the _Algorithms and Artificial Intelligence Project_ at the University of Helsinki.
 The project consists of a digital guitar tuner that can be used to tune a guitar using a computer.
 The tuner is